 Our strategic partnership with Medway Job Centre Plus is another key way in which we ensure local and regional need is being met.
-This is demonstrated through the new 50+ employment programmed designed for the local JCP when they identified that a large cohort of people aged 50+ were struggling to find work.
+This is demonstrated in the way we delivered a 50+ employment programmed designed for the local JCP.
 We also altered and expanded our ESOL curriculum at the request of the Job Centre, to meet ESOL demand.